scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 Materials import and generation
 -------------------------------

-For reading and writing of material structures, several open source packages (e.g. OpenBabel [Obabel]_, RDKit [Rdkit]_) have implemented functionality for working with several extensively used formats (e.g. CIF, PDB, mol, xyz).
+For reading and writing of material structures, several open source packages (e.g. OpenBabel [Obabel]_, RDKit [RDKit]_) have implemented functionality for working with several extensively used formats (e.g. CIF, PDB, mol, xyz).
 Experimental periodic structures of materials, mainly coming from single crystal X-ray diffraction, are distributed in CIF (Crystallographic Information File), PDB (Protein Data Bank) and lately mmCIF formats [Formats]_.
 Correctly reading experimental structures is of significant importance, since the rest of the materials discovery workflow depends on it.
 In addition to atom coordinates and periodic cell information, structural data also contains symmetry operations (listed explicitly or by the means of providing a space group) that can be used to decrease the number of computations required for a particular system taking symmetry into account.